KevinCoble/Convolution/README.md

 # Convolution
 A Mac GUI for the deep-network convolution routines in AIToolbox

-This is an interface to attempt to learn classification labels for images using the DeepNetwork class that will shortly be added to the AIToolbox framework
+This is an interface to attempt to learn classification labels for images using the DeepNetwork class that has been added to the AIToolbox framework.

+**Make sure you have the latest AIToolbox framework installed!**

-I will add some instructions on how to use it here over the next few days
+I will add some instructions on how to use it here over the next few days.
+For now, look at the example experiments at the end of this document.

 Still a few missing options, but it learns the first and second batches - recognizing horizontal line images and differentiating circles from lines!